CIMR-Algos/L2OWV/_sources/baseline_algorithm_definition.md

 $$ (eqatm9)

-where $N_0$, $N'$, and $N''$ are all real quantities that depend upon the atmospheric state.  $N_0$ is independent of frequency while $N'$ and $N''$ depend on frequency, in general.
+where $N_0$, $N'$, and $N''$ are all real quantities that depend upon the atmospheric state.
+The nondispersive part $N_0$ is real and positive and independent of frequency while $N'_0$ and $N''$ depend on frequency, in general.
+Refractivity is easily converted into path-sêcific propagation rates; i.e.,the imaginary part of [Equation](eqatm9) lead to power attenuation.
 The real and imaginary parts of complex index of refraction are related to the real and imaginary parts of the complex wavenumber by the equations